GodotModding/gmlwiki/docs/guides/modding/mod_files.md

 When naming files, use snake_case, and only use the characters `A-z`, `0-9`, and `_`.

+???+ note
-?> ModLoader mods use hyphens (`-`) for mod names, but they shouldn't be used in any other case.
+     ModLoader mods use hyphens (`-`) for mod names, but they shouldn't be used in any other case.

 ---